markr1961/Arduino_projects/readme.md

 - current libraries are in libraries.lst

+### SimpleEncoder
+example project with rotary encoder and push button.

 ### - junk Arduino project
 A place holder for moving code back and forth.